Civil Engineering Industrial Advisory Board

 Colin Fowler

-Head of Highways at Tony Gee
+Global Head of Highways & UK Leadership Team at Tony Gee

 Biography

-Colin is a Surrey ‘Civil Engineering with Computing’ MEng graduate with 20 years’ construction industry experience having worked as Contractor on the Channel Tunnel Rail Link, and Local Authority Highways, but predominantly as a consultant.
+Colin is a Surrey ‘Civil Engineering with Computing’ MEng graduate with more than 20 years’ construction industry experience having worked as Contractor on the Channel Tunnel Rail Link, and Local Authority Highways, but predominantly as a consultant.
 As a design consultant he started his career designing buildings, bridges and temporary works.

-After a period working in Hong Kong acting as designer’s site representative on numerous post-tensioned segmental concrete bridges as well as managing the team of independent checking engineers responsible for temporary works for the 1km span cable-stayed Stonecutters Bridge, Colin returned to the UK to manage design delivery of major rail schemes including Cannon Street Station Redevelopment, East London Line’s Silwood Grade Separated Junction and London Bridge Station Western Approach Viaducts.
+After a period working in Hong Kong acting as designer’s site representative on numerous post-tensioned segmental concrete bridges as well as managing the team of independent checking engineers responsible for temporary works for the 1km span cable-stayed Stonecutters Bridge, Colin returned to the UK to manage design delivery of major rail schemes including Cannon Street Station Redevelopment, East London Line’s Silwood Grade Separated Junction and London Bridge Station redevelopment.

 Irosha Gunatunga